thierr26/thierr26_personal_notes_sphinx_sources/source/debian_unstable_vm.rst

 I then install X.org and :doc:`Openbox <openbox_on_debian>` on
 the virtual machine::

-  apt-get install xorg openbox openbox-menu menu # As root, on the guest.
+  apt-get install xorg openbox menu # As root, on the guest.

 Enable copy'n'paste between host and guest